Data protection

 2.5 Storage/deletion of data

-Withdrawal of consent: If a person withdraws their consent to the processing of their personal data, the controller erases this data unless there is another legal basis for the processing.
+– Revocation of consent: If consent to the processing of personal data is revoked, the data will be deleted or anonymised unless there is another legal basis for processing.

 2.6 Contact by e-mail